-Health insurance is an essential protection, but it can cost thousands a year for coverage. expensive.
-On average, a single person who is 40 years old will pay $462 per month, or $5,544 per year, in premiums for the silver plan with the second-lowest cost.1
+Health insurance is an essential protection, but it can be expensive and cost thousands a year for coverage.
+On average, a single person who is 40 years old will pay $456 per month in 2023, or $5,472 per year, in premiums for the silver plan with the second-lowest-cost.1

 But under the Affordable Care Act — sometimes referred to as Obamacare — you may qualify for help paying for your coverage.
 When you apply for a policy through the Health Insurance Marketplace, you may be eligible for subsidies that reduce your cost.